ziaukhan/colearning-agentic-ai-specs/-01_preface/readme.md

 You’ll learn to:

 * **Build alongside AI**, not just with it.
-You will co-creating with Claude Code and Gemini CLI.
+You will be co-creating with Claude Code and Gemini CLI.
 * **Write specifications that AIs can understand**, and let them generate the scaffolding, code, and documentation.
 * **Master both Python and TypeScript**, the dual engines driving the reasoning and interactive layers of the AI-native stack.
 * **Design agentic systems** that reason, act, and co-learn with you.